 Recognize patterns and experiment with mathematics.
 Explore exponential growth, estimation, and experimental error.
 MAFS.K12.MP.1.1, MAFS.K12.MP.2.1, MAFS.K12.MP.4.1, MAFS.K12.MP.6.1, MAFS.K12.MP.7.1, MAFS.K12.MP.8.1

 NEW There’s more to engineering that counteracting the force of gravity.
 Let our students build on their knowledge of balancing forces while learning about the engineering.

 Engaged chaperones are critical to successful learning during the trip.
 They guide the students to the stations and assist the students with the activities.
 The MESS Hall requires 1 chaperone for every 5 children for grades 1 and 2, for every 10 children grades 3 and up.

-Field trips are scheduled to begin at 10 AM.
-Grade level trips are $6 per student and last 1 1/2 hours.
-Themed field trips cost $8 per student and last 2 hrs.
+Field trips are scheduled to begin at 10 AM and last for 1 1/2 hours.
+Grade level trips are $6 per student.
+Themed field trips cost $8 per student.
 Chaperones are free.